microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 here:
 <https://docs.microsoft.com/powershell/azure/new-azureps-module-az?view=azps-1.5.0#migrate-existing-scripts-to-az>

-With the new Azure PowerShell task version 4.\* in build and release pipelines, we have added support for the new Az module for all platforms.
+With the new Azure PowerShell task version 4.\* in Azure DevOps build and release pipelines, we have added support for the new Az module for all platforms.
 Azure PowerShell task version 3.\* will continue to support the AzureRM module.
 However, to keep up with the latest Azure services